Devanshimann/pg-managment/README.md

 🏠 Jaipur PG Smart Finder

-A Machine Learning-powered web application that helps users explore and find Paying Guest (PG) accommodations in Jaipur based on budget, amenities, and preferences.
+A Machine Learning-powered web application that helps users explore and find Paying Guest (PG) accommodations in Jaipur area based on budget, amenities, and preferences.
 The system also predicts the estimated rent of a PG using a trained ML model.

 The project combines data analysis, machine learning, and interactive visualization using Streamlit.